SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 ##### Payment Summary

-Provides a summary of the `Amount` sold, `Fees` and `VAT`. **If PayEx handles the settlement process**, the `Transfered``amount` - shown in the balance report summary is equivalent to the disbursement on the bank statement (the remaining total amount after fees).
+Provides a summary of the `Amount` sold, `Fees` and `VAT`. **If Swedbank Pay handles the settlement process**, the `Transfered``amount` - shown in the balance report summary is equivalent to the disbursement on the bank statement (the remaining total amount after fees).

 ##### Sales specification

 Provides a specification over sales for the given period.
 The sales total is specified per payment area (`CreditCard, Direct Debit, Factoring`) and underlying payment instruments.
-Each sales row specify Quantity, Sum sales and Amount to pay out, the last one is only eligble **if PayEx handles the Settlement process**.
+Each sales row specify Quantity, Sum sales and Amount to pay out, the last one is only eligble **if Swedbank Pay handles the Settlement process**.

 ##### Fees specification